Contact surgery numbers: Tightness and overtwistedness

 Since $K(1/n)$ is tight and $\frac{1}{\frac{1}{r}-n}<0$ the claim follows from Wand's theorem. \end{proof}

 Next we will analyze the case of stabilized Legendrian knots, for which we can completely determine the overtwistedness/tightness of the manifolds obtained by contact Dehn surgery along them.

 \begin{thm}[Ozbagci~\cite{Oz06}] Let $K$ in $(M,\xi)$ be a Legendrian knot. \begin{itemize} \item [(1)] If $K$ is a stabilization, then for any surgery coefficient $r>0$ there exists at least one contact $r$-surgery such that $K(r)$ is overtwisted.
-Specifically if the first stabilization in the Transformation Lemma has an opposite sign to the stabilization of $K$ then every positive contact $r$-surgery is overtwisted.
-Otherwise, the result may be overtwisted or tight. \item [(2)] If $K$ is $2$-times stabilized, one time positive and one time negative, then, for $r>0$, every contact $r$-surgery is overtwisted. \end{itemize} \end{thm}
+Specifically, if the first stabilization in the Transformation Lemma has an opposite sign to the stabilization of $K$ then every positive contact $r$-surgery is overtwisted.
+Otherwise, the result may be overtwisted or tight. \item [(2)] If $K$ is $2$ times stabilized, once positively and once negatively, then, for $r>0$, every contact $r$-surgery is overtwisted. \end{itemize} \end{thm}

 Theorem~\ref{thm:ozbagci} (1) is due to Ozbagci who obtained the statement by translating the contact surgery diagrams into open books~\cite{Oz06}.
 Lisca and Stipsicz~\cite{LS11} gave a direct proof of Theorem~\ref{thm:ozbagci} (1) for contact $(+n)$-surgeries.
 Here we extend the proof from~\cite{LS11} to slightly more general statements.